-to config.txt.
 EZproxy will automatically decompress this file to GeoLiteCity.dat.

-When download updated versions of GeoLiteCity.dat.gz, it is necessary to restart EZproxy to make EZproxy load the updated file, but it is not necessary to delete GeoLiteCity.dat unless you suspect it has become corrupt.
+When downloading updated versions of GeoLiteCity.dat.gz, it is necessary to restart EZproxy to make EZproxy load the updated file, but it is not necessary to delete GeoLiteCity.dat unless you suspect it has become corrupt.

 In addition to supporting GeoLite City data, EZproxy also allows you to specify location information manually by IP address.
 Any IP address that matches a manual rule overrides the data found in the GeoLite City data.
-Sample usage is:

 Location IPStart-IPEnd Country/Region/City

-Region is optional, but if present should be specified using the two-character ISO 3166-2 subcountry code for the US and Canada or the FIPS 10-4 subcountry code for other regions of the world.|
+|Region||Yes||The region to be associated with the given IP address/range entered usingthe two-character ISO 3166-2 subcountry code for the US and Canada or the FIPS 10-4 subcountry code for other regions of the world.|

-City is optional and should be specified using the textual name of the city.
+|City||Yes||The city to be associated with the given IP address/range entered using the textual name of the city.

 Location 192.168.0.0-192.168.255.255 US/OH/Dublin